-Although students may have passwords to access computers and e-mail systems, these technical resources belong to the school, are to be accessible at all times by the school and are subject to inspections by the school with or without notice.
+Although students may have passwords to access computers and e-mail systems, these technical resources belong to the institution, are to be always accessible by the institution and are subject to inspections by the institution with or without notice.
 CPI may override any applicable passwords or codes to inspect, investigate, or search a student's files and messages.
 All passwords must be made available to the IT Department upon request.
-Students should not provide a password to instructors, staff or students or to anyone outside the school and should never access any technical resources using another person's password.
+Students should not provide a password to instructors, staff, or students or to anyone outside the school and should never access any technical resources using another person's password.